 How to leverage business opportunities to raise money

-It’s surprising how many school organizations don’t reach out for business donations when it comes to augmenting their school events or fundraisers.
+It’s surprising how many school organizations don’t reach out for business donations when it comes to augmenting their school's fundraising events.
 Having extra money, items or even volunteer assistance from the business can make your projects more rewarding and productive.

 Both local businesses and national chains alike are used to receiving solicitations from nonprofit organizations.
 This makes the donation process somewhat competitive which is why it’s important to find ways set your organization apart.